-The University of Arizona College of Medicine - Phoenix coordinator sends a welcome email that contains orientation details that includes clinical site contacts, a student packet, and information on how to submit required assignments in OASIS.
+The COM-P coordinator sends a welcome email that contains orientation details that includes clinical site contacts, a student packet, and information on how to submit required assignments.

 How do I know where to go on my first day of the rotation?